Overview – User Group, News, Magazines, Books, Apps, Sites

 At this same time, Bill Martens purchased the remains of the WAC, Inc. users group from Neal Layton of the Willamette Apple Connection of Salem Oregon, including their newsletters and software library.
 It was brought under the A.P.P.L.E. umbrella with all of the libraries and newsletters digitized and placed online.
 A.P.P.L.E. has also had a hand in the production of a number of external projects as well, including the re-introduction of Nibble Magazine on DVD as well as the Eamon Adventurers Guild online.

 In 2008, Brian Wiser joined the executive staff, and made significant art and manual additions to our official Beagle Bros site, as well as creating our Applied Engineering site with his manuals, catalogs, and his self-created brochures.
 In 2013, with Bill Martens, he produced The WOZPAK: Special Edition as A.P.P.L.E.’s first contemporary book.
 Since then, Brian continues to design, edit and co-produce all books published by A.P.P.L.E., encompassing several a year.
-Brian is currently an A.P.P.L.E.
+Brian is an A.P.P.L.E.
 Board member, Managing Editor of Call-A.P.P.L.E. magazine, and also shares news and his interviews with many luminaries.

 DETAILED EARLY HISTORY

 Val J. Golding founded Apple Pugetsound Program Library Exchange (A.P.P.L.E.) in 1978 with the help of Mike Thyng and Bob Huelsdonk at the suggestion of Max Cook, a manager at the ComputerLand where Val bought his Apple II.
 Val also wrote for Softdisk, On-three and other technology magazines over the years primarily making his mark in the early years of Apple computing.
 As the founder, Val was instrumental in guiding the company to the position it is in now.
-With production of Call-A.P.P.L.E. magazine resuming, Val was the Managing Editor of Call-A.P.P.L.E. magazine and also served as the chairman of the board of directors.
+Val was the Managing Editor of Call-A.P.P.L.E. magazine and also served as the chairman of the board of directors.
 His wife and daughters were a big part of documenting his stories about his hobby of Cable Cars, and he was the editor of a highly acclaimed newsletter for his daughter’s school.
 He passed away at age 77 on July 2, 2008 after a long battle with cancer.

 The New Machine